Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Sugar push inside pivot turn into closed position

-The same as a [sugar push inside pivot turn] but during step 4, during the turn, place your right-hand fingers in between the follower shoulder blades.
+The footwork is the same as a [sugar push inside pivot turn], and the handwork is the same up to step 3&.
+For the handwork, on 3& you should see the follower's back, so place your right hand onto the followers left shoulder blade to achieve a [closed] position as the turn finishes and you step forward on 4.

+Specifically, during the turn, place your right-hand fingers in between the follower shoulder blades.
 As the follower rotates, the right hand will be flat against the shoulder blade, achieving a closed position.
-Steps 4 5&6 may need to be bigger than usual to close the gap between you and the follower, otherwise there will be a lot of space between you both, as if you were in an open position.
+Steps 4, 5&6 may need to be bigger than usual to close the gap between you and the follower, otherwise there will be a lot of space between you both, as if you were in an open position.

 #### No-triple sugar tuck